rosehip seed oil

 scars: One study evaluated the use of rosehip oil for scars.
 The authors used pure rosehip seed oil on the fresh post-surgical excision sites of 76 patients and compared them to an untreated control group.
 When evaluating for typical findings of scars including redness, discoloration, atrophy, and hypertrophy, they found that treated patients showed statistically less redness at 6 and 12 weeks, and less discoloration and atrophy at 12 weeks.
 There were no differences in the level of scar hypertrophy between the groups.
 This suggests utility in the use of rosehip seed oil for the treatment of scars when used early in the healing process.

 wound healing: A study on the treatment of skin ulcers and post-surgical wounds showed improved healing when treated with a 26% concentration of Rosa mosqueta oil as compared to a control group not treated with the oil.
 However, another study examined fingerstick lesions in diabetics and found no difference in the prevention or treatment of these lesions when rosehip seed oil was used.
 A third study evaluated the effectiveness of rosehip seed oil in the prevention of epithelitis (inflammation of the mucosal epithelium) in patients with head and neck cancer treated with radiation therapy.
 The authors studied 28 patients who applied rosehip seed oil twice daily to regions of irradiated skin.
 They were compared to a control group of 34 patients who had received other treatments and who had different levels of skin injury.
-Given the lack of a true control group, it is not surprising that no differences were seen, but the use of rosehip seed oil was not associated with any adverse effects.
+Given the lack of a true control group, it is perhaps not surprising that no significant differences were seen, but the use of rosehip seed oil was not associated with any adverse effects.

 skin regeneration: Regenerative properties of rosehip seed oil have been attributed to the presence of trans-retinoic acid within the oil.
 Although the presence of treretinoin within the oil is believed to assist in the reduction of fine wrinkles, the actual concentration of this active may be too low to achieve the same effects as that of pure trans-retinoin.
 The high level of beta-carotene may also be responsible for the reported effects of decreased fine wrinkles and improved elasticity, but there are no clinical studies to our knowledge to support this claim for the topical use of rosehip seed oil.